-The information herein on "Growing Incident of ACL Tears in Children and Teens" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Growing Incident of ACL Tears in Children and Teens" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card

 Ankylosing spondylitis is an inflammatory arthritis that causes changes in posture that occur over time.… Read More

 In individuals with lumbar back pain, can pain specialists utilize distraction techniques to reduce muscle… Read More

 Hamstring muscle injuries are common, especially in athletes and individuals with physically demanding jobs.
 Is… Read More

 How can spinal decompression reduce pain while restoring spinal flexibility in many individuals with lumbar… Read More

 Tomatoes are low-calorie and nutrient-dense, what health benefits can individuals gain from their consumption?
 Tomato… Read More